Career Development Is a Journey

 Center for Career Development

-The Center for Career Development is a resource to help you design your future.
-The Center offers individual assistance on all aspects of career planning and decision-making, including: self-assessment; choice of major and career field; exploration of career-related interests; pursuit of internships and employment; and application to professional and graduate school.
+Career advisers can help you talk through your questions, figure out what interests you and start putting together a personalized plan.
+All students are encouraged to meet with a career adviser.
+Common topics include: self-assessment; choice of major and career field; exploration of career-related interests; pursuit of internships and employment; and application to professional and graduate school.??

 Peer Career Advisers

-Undergraduates can get input on career ideas and planning from fellow students through the Peer Career Adviser program.
+Undergraduates can get input on career ideas and planning from Peer Career Advisers, fellow students trained by the Center for Career Development.

 The University supports initiatives in entrepreneurship in a variety of ways, from academic courses to the Keller Center's startup incubator — the Entrepreneurial Hub — in downtown Princeton.
 Students also can shape their innovative ideas in the eLab, a summer accelerator program that culminates in a Demo Day competition.
 The Hub also provides team space for the Tiger Challenge, a co-curricular program that applies design thinking as a way to solve complex societal problems.